 Adding Additional Living Space

-This article will help you focus on your objective for the renovations you’d like to add.
+This article will help you focus on adding additional living space to your home.

-• Addition Types For Different Purposes:
+- Addition Types For Different Purposes:

-• Enclosed A Back Porch For More Space
+- Enclosed A Back Porch For More Space

-• Add A Completely New Room Addition
+- Add A Completely New Room Addition

-• Bum-out Addition By Kicking Out A Wall
+- Bump-out Addition By Kicking Out A Wall

-• Converting Existing Porch to Sunroom
+- Converting Existing Porch to Sunroom

-• Building Over Garage For More Space
+- Building Over Garage For More Space

 These are just a few ideas for the many needs of discriminate homeowners.

-The cost of adding living space to a house depends on several factors.
+The cost of adding additional living space to a house depends on several factors.
 The first thing you should consider is the location of your home.
 The real estate comparables – or “comps” – are comparable properties in a specific area you want to buy, sell or renovate.
-You can use comps to determine the value of a home by comparing it to similar properties sold in the same neighborhood or somewhere else near the house being valued, which will determine how much or room additional cost to spend for your area.
+You can use comps to determine the value of a home by comparing it to similar properties sold in the same neighborhood or somewhere else near the house being valued, which will determine how much or how much additional cost to spend for your area.
 It will also depend on the size of the room, the location of the room on the property, and the featured amenities.
-Zillow is an excellent place to compare recent sales in your area to determine if your renovation intentions are overpricing your home for the area.

-Master Bedroom
+Main Bedroom

 Enclose a Porch